wnstn/winstonhearn.com/_posts/2015-09-04-on-political-correctness.markdown

 [PC Comedy and Paul Revere](https://medium.com/matter/pc-comedy-and-paul-revere-dc2541356851)

 This entire piece is excellent but this paragraph captured something I have been trying to formulate in my head for months now.
+A word of caution - the essay handles it well but there are descriptions of sexual assault and animal cruelty involved.